 Smart-Take: Psoriatic Arthritis

-Nearly 8 million people in the U.S. suffer from psoriatic arthritis, a chronic autoimmune disease that affects the joints.
-Common symptoms include swollen fingers or toes, joints that are painful, swollen, red, warm to the touch, tender, or stiff.
+Nearly eight million people in the United States suffer from psoriatic arthritis, a chronic autoimmune disease that affects the joints.
+Common symptoms include swollen fingers or toes with joints that are painful, red, warm to the touch, tender, or stiff.
 Sometimes changes to the nail beds of fingers and toes also occur.

-There are a range of therapies used to treat and manage psoriatic arthritis, among them, drug therapies, joint replacement, steroid injections, and complementary or supportive care (see inset).
+There is a range of therapies used to treat and manage psoriatic arthritis, such as drug therapies, joint replacement, steroid injections, and complementary or supportive care (see right).

-NSAIDs.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) work by relieving pain and inflammation.
-Side effects of OTC and prescription versions of this class of drug can include: stomach irritation, heart problems, and liver and kidney damage.
+- NSAIDs.
+Nonsteroidal anti-inflammatory drugs work by relieving pain and inflammation.
+Side effects of OTC and prescription versions of this class of drug can include stomach irritation, heart problems, and liver and kidney damage.

-TNF-alpha inhibitors.
-These reduce an inflammatory substance to reduce pain and joint stiffness.
-Like immunosupressants, this may increase risk of infection, or may cause nausea and/or diarrhea and hair loss.
+- TNF-alpha Inhibitors.
+These reduce an inflammatory substance to decrease pain and joint stiffness.
+Like immunosuppressants, this may increase risk of infection or may cause nausea, diarrhea, and/or hair loss.

-Supportive or complementary care may include lifestyle changes that can help patients to manage the pain of psoriatic arthritis.
+Complementary or supportive care may include lifestyle changes that can help patients manage the pain of psoriatic arthritis.
 Some ideas to discuss with your care provider include:

-It’s clear that maintaining a healthy weight places less overall strain on the joints, and a healthy diet helps to stave off some of the ancillary health risks that often ride along with or aggravate the condition (high cholesterol, diabetes, arterial hypertension).
+- Diet.
+It’s clear that maintaining a healthy weight places less overall strain on the joints, and a healthy diet helps to stave off some of the ancillary health risks that often ride along with or aggravate the condition (high cholesterol, diabetes, and arterial hypertension).
 The jury is out on the real impact of diet on chronic inflammation, but some patients have reported relief by avoiding inflammatory foods like red meat, processed foods, refined sugar, dairy, and plants from the nightshade family (peppers, eggplant, and tomatoes).
-Food typically included in an anti-inflammatory diet include Omega-3 fatty acid rich foods like cold-water fish, flaxseeds, olive oil, and walnuts.
+Foods typically included in an anti-inflammatory diet include Omega-3 fatty acid-rich foods like cold-water fish, flaxseed, olive oil, and walnuts.

-Regularly exercising (non-stressful activities such as biking, swimming, and walking are good choices) helps maintain flexibility in the joint, and strengthen surrounding muscle tissue.
-Patients can also learn to move differently by finding alternative ways to do everyday tasks (lifting heavy objects, opening doors) that minimize strain on finger joints, wrists, knees, et. al.
+- Movement.
+Regularly exercising (non-stressful activities such as biking, swimming, and walking are good choices) helps maintain flexibility in the joints and strengthens surrounding muscle tissue.
+Patients can also learn to move differently by finding alternative ways to do everyday tasks (lifting heavy objects, opening doors) that minimize strain on finger joints, wrists, and knees.

-Meditation or a similar mindfulness practice may help to disrupt thought patterns and help to minimize the perception of pain.
+- Mindfulness.
+Meditation or a similar mindfulness practice may help to disrupt thought patterns and help minimize the perception of pain.

-Heating pads can help loosen muscles and relieve pain; cold, applied for 20-30 minutes several times a day, numbs it and can dull pain.
+- Hot & Cold Packs.
+Heating pads can help loosen muscles and relieve pain; cold packs, applied for 20-30 minutes several times a day numb the area and can dull pain.